Comfort Suites Yayuncun, Beijing

 Built in 1694, the Yonghe Gong (Lama Temple) was the residence of Prince Yin Zhen, a son of Emperor Kang Xi of the Qing Dynasty.
 For many years, it was the leading center for Yellow Hat Shamanism, a distinctive branch of Tibetan Buddhism.
 It features five large halls and five courtyards with beautifully decorative archways, upturned eaves and carved details.
 Also known as the Palace of Peace and Harmony, this site houses a treasury of Buddhist art, including sculptured images of Gods, demons and Buddhas, as well as Tibetan-style murals.

 The Confucius Temple is a beautiful temple with several courtyards and halls.
-Created in the Yuan Dynasty, the temple celebrates the philosopher Confucius.
+Created in the Yuan Dynasty in 1302, the temple celebrates the philosopher Confucius.
 There are several myths and stories about the temple, including a tree that can tell when someone is good or bad.
+The adjoining museum reviews the life of Confucius and how his philosophies influenced the world today as we know it.

 The Beijing University of Aeronautics & Astronautics Gymnasium came into being in 2001, but in 2007 was revamped in order to be used in the 2008 Beijing Olympics as a weightlifting venue.
 The stadium can hold more than 5400 spectators.
 New additions to the gymnasium include new and upgraded equipment as well as systems such as water and safety.
 The new and improved BUAA gym will also play host to the 2008 World's Strongest Man Competition.